Peter-McFarlane/image-renamer/README.md

 On Mac, open the JPEG image in Preview and press cmd+I. Then, navigate to the “More Info” tab and select “Exif”.

-On Windows, right-ckick the desired JPEG.
+On Windows, right-click the desired JPEG.
 Then, select “Properties”.
 Then, select the “Details” tab.